 Change your oil filter and re-fill the oil.
-Use of a special break-in oil or additive is optional, but can help in the initial start up and break in for the cam.
+Use of a special break-in oil or zinc additive is is HIGHLY recommended, and can help in the initial start up and break in for the cam.
 When you are ready to start the motor, prime your carb so the motor starts quickly (starter doesn’t crank excessively).
 For proper break in, start the motor and bring the RPM up to between 2000 and 2500 and run it there for the first 20 minutes varying the RPM.
 Since the motor is splash-lubricated from oil whipped up by the crankshaft, spinning the engine at this higher RPM for the first 20 minutes ensures sufficient oil reaches the cam lobes while the wear pattern between lobes and lifters is established as the parkerized coating is worn off the mating surfaces.
 The parkerized coating on the cam is a thermally applied coating to protect the cam lobe surfaces and aid the retention of oil on the loaded surfaces when it's broken in.
 Use this break-in time to watch for leaks or other problem areas after assembly.
 Enjoy the upgrade in performance.

 35/36 Briggs Torque Specs: